digital-blueprint/handbook/docs/frontend/dev/ui_guideline.md

 In mobile views, buttons can be combined and reduced to an additional actions menu.
 An additional options menu consists of a `menu-dots` icon and a dropdown menu.
 This is opened by clicking and the additional buttons are displayed there as entries in the dropdown list.

-Buttons that contain text are expanded to the full width and have a min height of 40px.
-Buttons that contain icons have a width and height of 40px.
+Buttons which contain text are expanded to the full width and have a min height of 40px.
+Buttons which contain icons have a width and height of 40px.
 For more information see [Accessibility](/frontend/dev/accessibility/).

 ### Tables